hputnam/Geoduck_handbook/Geoduck_aquaculture.md

 #### Photos:

+<img src="Geoduck_aquaculture.assets/eggs_1.JPG" width="275"> <img src="Geoduck_aquaculture.assets/eggs_3_noprime.JPG" width="275">

-  - Photos below show unhydrated eggs from a strip spawn.
+> - above show unhydrated eggs from a strip spawn.
 Notice that eggs appear elongated and are aggregated.

-<img src="Geoduck_aquaculture.assets/eggs_1.JPG" width="275"> <img src="Geoduck_aquaculture.assets/eggs_3_noprime.JPG" width="275">
+<img src="Geoduck_aquaculture.assets/eggs_2.JPG" width="275">

-  - Photo below shows strip-spawned eggs both hydrated and activated with KCl.
-These 'primed' eggs are nearly perfect circles due to hydration and appear evently seperated relative to the eggs in prior photos (above).
+> - above shows strip-spawned eggs both hydrated and activated with KCl.
+These 'primed' eggs are nearly perfect circles due to hydration and appear evenly seperated relative to the eggs in prior photos (above).
-  - Eggs are now prepared for fertlization of activated sperm.
+- eggs are now prepared for fertilization with the activated sperm.
 Sperm is activated rapidly by adding seawater.
 It must be noted that sperm viability is best after initial activation.
 To increase successful fertilization, sperm should be activated immediately prior to being added to batches of eggs.

-<img src="Geoduck_aquaculture.assets/eggs_2.JPG" width="275">

-  - embryos metamorphose to free-swimming larvae only a few hours after sperm is added

 <img src="Geoduck_aquaculture.assets/eggs.JPG" width="275">

+>  - embryos metamorphose to free-swimming larvae only a few hours after sperm is added

-## <span style="color:green">**II.3.
-Takeaways for Aquaculture**</span>
+## <span style="color:yellowgreen">II.3.
+Takeaways for Aquaculture</span>
   - associated costs wiith invasive/minimially invasive techniques for reprodutive status

-# <span style="color:Green">**III Climate Change & Aquaculture**</span>
+# <span style="color:turquoise">III Climate Change & Aquaculture</span>
 about here!

-## <span style="color:green">**III.1.
-Ocean Acidification**</span>
+## <span style="color:yellowgreen">III.1.
+Ocean Acidification</span>
 >  *A BOTTLENECK FOR SHELLFISH PRODUCERS*

 <img src="Geoduck_aquaculture.assets/PNW_seedstock_crisis.JPG" width="500">